-Department President Mrs. Warren: Our Commander-in-Chief, Brother Billy, words fail me today.
-I would love to be an orator so I could say lovely things to you, but from the bottom of my heart I bring you my personal greetings of love, and from the Massachusetts Department, greetings, and hope for you and your Convention the best of everything.
+Brother Billy we'd fail me today.
+I would love to be an orator so I could say lovely things to you, but from the bottom of my heart I may be onal greetings of love, and from the Massachusetts Department, greeting and hope for you and your Convention the best of everything.
 Here is just a little token from the Massachusetts Department.